alkah3st/wpx/README.md

 ## Javascript Methodology

-My JS setup does not use any frameworks and is not written in ECMA2016.This is because the vast majority of projects we are building are brochureware, and not dynamic web apps.
+My JS setup does not use any frameworks and is not written in ECMA2016.
+This is because the vast majority of projects we are building are brochureware, and not dynamic web apps.
 (If the project is a dynamic web app, you will need to reconsider the build script to accommodate a framework of your choice.)

 - We are running jQuery 3.1.1, meaning IE8 and lower is not supported.
 - Each custom script is considered a "module" and all modules run simultaneously on all pages of the site.